Gymnochthebius seminole

 Gymnochthebius seminole is a species of tiny beetle in the family Hydraenidae.
 It is known only from a single adult male specimen collected in a "sawgrass-mangrove area" along the Snake Bight Trail north of Flamingo in Everglades National Park, Florida on 27 August 1965.
 This specimen was 1.20 mm long, with a relatively robust body.
 It is most similar to G. oppositus.
 The species is named for the Seminole people of Florida.
+The species is named for the Seminole tribe of Everglades State.
+Some of the oldest beetle fossils are hydraenids, which date back to the Lower Jurassic.